 Here at Byrdie, we've seen no shortage of beauty hacks, some useful and some, well, downright wild.
-Among the typical ones—like smoothing Vaseline on cracked heels and using dryer sheets for ridding flyaways—we've also seen ones that raise eyebrows, like applying toothpaste on your boobs to tighten them up (yup).
-Now, because social distancing makes it such that we can't see professionals in person, we've entered a new era of DIY concoctions and at-home treatments.
+Among the typical ones—like smoothing Vaseline on cracked heels and using dryer sheets for ridding flyaways—we've also seen ones that raise eyebrows, like applying toothpaste on your boobs to attempt to tighten them up (yup).
+When social distancing made it such that we couldn't see professionals in person, we entered a new era of DIY concoctions and at-home treatments.
 The latest?
 Dyeing your hair with Kool-Aid.

 Below, find everything you need to know about dyeing your hair with Kool-Aid.

 Kali Ferrara is a professional hairstylist and hair colorist based in New York City.
 With a focus on color, she's experienced in balayage, foiling, and color correction.

 "When coloring your hair with Kool-Aid, all it is merely doing is staining the outside of your hair shaft, like you would use food coloring to color Easter eggs," says Ferrara.
 While the Kool-Aid hair dye hack may be attractive to those afraid of commitment, there are caveats.
 For starters, it can get messy.
 Use the unsweetened packets (the sweetened ones can make the process a lot stickier) and wear an old shirt or towel you don't mind getting dirty.

 Ferrara notes that the efficiency of the Kool-Aid working and absorbing evenly has everything to do with your hair's porosity.
 And just like salon coloring, your base color plays a role in what your end result will look like.
 "Blonde hair will take the color in a more vibrant way, whereas a brunette will get a cast of color visible in reflective light," she explains.
 "In order to have a more vibrant color, lightening is required on darker hair, something I don't recommend doing at home."